Search

 Image 6: Example of wall cavity with gaps between and behind the insulation boards resulting in more heat loss than anticipated in the design.
 [1]

 However, the prevailing labor shortage means that it is often challenging to find personnel with the necessary expertise and precision.
-This gap can lead to improper installation, where critical details such as sealing joints, fitting insulation correctly, and ensuring continuous coverage may be overlooked or inadequately executed.
+This gap can cause improper installation, where installers may overlook or inadequately execute critical details such as sealing joints, fitting insulation correctly, and ensuring continuous coverage.

 The Importance of Addressing Thermal Bypasses